dotherightthing/wpdtrt-exif/readme.txt

 == Changelog ==

+= 0.1.6 =

 = 0.1.5 =
-* Update wpdtrt-plugin to 1.4.15
+* Update wpdtrt-plugin-boilerplate to 1.4.15

 = 0.1.4 =
-* Update wpdtrt-plugin to 1.4.14
+* Update wpdtrt-plugin-boilerplate to 1.4.14

 = 0.1.3 =
 * Demote dotherightthing/wpdtrt-exif to require-dev (test dependency)
 * Fix path to autoloader when loaded as a test dependency

 = 0.1.2 =
-* Include release number in wpdtrt-plugin namespaces
+* Include release number in wpdtrt-plugin-boilerplate namespaces
-* Update wpdtrt-plugin to 1.4.6
+* Update wpdtrt-plugin-boilerplate to 1.4.6

 = 0.1.1 =
-* Update wpdtrt-plugin to 1.3.6
+* Update wpdtrt-plugin-boilerplate to 1.3.6

 = 0.1.0 =
 * Initial version
-* Update wpdtrt-plugin to 1.3.1
+* Update wpdtrt-plugin-boilerplate to 1.3.1

 == Upgrade Notice ==